-Hypothyroidism — a condition in which your thyroid gland doesn't produce enough thyroid hormone — is an uncommon cause of peripheral neuropathy, such as carpal tunnel syndrome.
+Hypothyroidism is a condition in which your thyroid gland doesn't produce enough thyroid hormone.
+It's an uncommon but possible cause of peripheral neuropathy.

-Peripheral neuropathy is damage to your peripheral nerves — the nerves that carry information to and from your brain and spinal cord (central nervous system) and the rest of your body, such as your arms and legs.
+Peripheral neuropathy is damage to your peripheral nerves.
+These nerves carry information to and from your brain and spinal cord (central nervous system) and the rest of your body, such as your arms and legs.

-Peripheral neuropathy may be caused by severe, long-term, untreated hypothyroidism.
-Although the association between hypothyroidism and peripheral neuropathy isn't fully understood, it's known that hypothyroidism can cause fluid retention resulting in swollen tissues that exert pressure on peripheral nerves.
+Severe, long-term, untreated hypothyroidism can cause peripheral neuropathy.
+Although the association between hypothyroidism and peripheral neuropathy isn't fully understood, it's known that hypothyroidism can cause fluid retention resulting in swollen tissues.
+This can put pressure on peripheral nerves.

-Signs and symptoms of peripheral neuropathy may include pain, a burning sensation, or numbness and tingling in the area affected by the nerve damage.
+Signs and symptoms of peripheral neuropathy may include pain, a burning sensation, or loss of sensation and tingling in the area affected by the nerve damage.
 It may also cause muscle weakness or loss of muscle control.

 See your doctor if you know or suspect you have hypothyroidism and you're having troubling or painful symptoms in your limbs.